"It comes from two of Cosme’s holdings: one in Vinsobres (a bit cooler,

-White notes and a singing nose
+inky purple-black and presents a singing nose of boysenberry/blackberry

 Huh?
 Well, we're talking about wine here, specifically from the Rhone Valley region of southern France, poetically described in a Full Pull email offering.
 I've been thinking about this one since John asked if there really was a difference between the smell of white and colored flowers?